PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-31-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

 fitEts1=fitted.values(fitEts)
 ```

-Below are the methods accuracy.
+The methods accuracy can be found below:

 ```R
 accuracy(fitArima)